EnergyPlus · July 2026

 Two-year fixed energy deals give you 24 months of certainty on your unit rates and standing charges.
 They suit homes that prefer predictable bills over chasing the lowest possible rate.
-In May 2026 the gap between cap-linked tariffs and the cheapest fixes is small but persistent — meaning a careful comparison can still pay off.
+With the Ofgem cap having risen 13% to £1,862/yr from 1 July 2026, locking a competitive 24-month fix below the cap looks more attractive — the cheapest deals are around £1,536/yr, roughly £326 under the July cap.

 Editorial information, not financial advice.
 Prices and policy can change — always confirm against the supplier and Ofgem.